abachrome

 Adjusting Chroma Directly

+At times you want to adjust vibrancy rather than lightness.
 For fine-grained control, convert to OKLCH and modify the coordinates directly before converting back:

 color = Abachrome.from_hex('#06d6a0').to_oklch